YouTube Data MCP server

 npm install youtube-data-mcp-server

-# Or clone repository
+# Or clone and install from repository

 git clone https://github.com/icraft2170/youtube-data-mcp-server.git